Code-Institute-Submissions/milestone-project-61/TESTING.md

 ### arcGIS.js
 Validation on [arcGIS.js](assets/js/arcGIS.js) highlighted 16 missing semicolons and 5 unecessary semicolons have been removed.

+The conditional logic statements used to add markers to the map do not return an error but they do have a high cyclomatic complexity number of 17 and contains a total of 74 statements.
+I know this needs refactoring but this is a lower priority than some of the other ammendments that need to be made so is currently left as an unfixed bug.

 ## email.js
 Validation on [email.js](assets/js/email.js) highlighted 1 unecessary semicolon which has been removed.